superturtlee/gbl_root_canoe/README.md

 # build with CLAND/LLD version 20
 # GBL Root Canoe

-## This Proj is not used to hack inside games or commit a crime, Use at ur OWN RISK !
+## This Project is NOT Used to Hack Inside Games or Commit a Crime, use at your OWN RISK !

 ## What this project is